roberttwomey/DSC180A-Quantifying-Style/05-Visualizing-Features.md

 * [Mondrian vs Rothko: footprints and evolution in style space](http://lab.softwarestudies.com/2011/06/mondrian-vs-rothko-footprints-and.html), Lev Manovich et. al, Software Studies Lab, 2011
 * [Reply to Mondrian vs Rothko: footprints and evolution in style space](https://web.archive.org/web/20120717071426/http://iwasnteventhere.tumblr.com/post/7882377942/reply-to-mondrian-vs-rothko-footprints-and-evolution), Ryan Anderson, Tumblr via wayback machine, 2012.

+Additional readings TK.

 ### Homework

-Please look through the following code examples and then create your own notebook to attempt the following.
+Please look through the following clustering/visualization and advanced visual features code examples, and then create your own notebook to attempt the following:

+* Replicate some Manovich Rothko v.
+Mondrian plots that incorporate Bokeh tooltips to preview images when you hover:
+  * Create a mean brightness vs. mean saturation plot
+  * Plot brightness vs. saturation, labelled with creation date (size or color)
+  * Plot the images in time with date (x) vs. saturation space (y)
+* Replicate the above as static high-res image outputs where we plot each point as an image rendered to the canvas, rather than a point on a scatter plot.

-Bring your jupyter notebook to class for Wed 2/12 Discussion.
+Bring your jupyter notebooks and rendered results to class for Wed 2/12 Discussion.